Travel & Personal Expense Reimbursement Policy

 Reimbursement to individuals that are not affiliated with the University, such as guest speakers, consultants and prospective employees, is subject to the same regulations detailed here for University employees when travel arrangements are made by the University, unless otherwise set forth in a written contract.

-The University requires all paid receipts for charges over $25.00 to be attached to the expense report.
-In the event a receipt is lost, complete the exception form and forward to Accounts Payable with the paper T&E. For electronic T&E's complete the missing receipt affadavit via Concur.
+The University requires all paid receipts for charges over $25.00 to be included with the electronic expense report.
+In the event a receipt is lost, for non employees/students, complete the exception form and submit using the AP online form in TUmarketplace.
+For electronic T&E's complete the missing receipt affadavit via Concur.

 American Express Corporate Card Program: